sindresorhus/ky/readme.md

 You can pass headers as a `Headers` instance or a plain object.

 You can remove a header with `.extend()` by passing the header with an `undefined` value.
+Passing `undefined` as a string removes the header only if it comes from a `Headers` instance.

 ```js
 import ky from 'ky';